 - a coupler is a small but essential investment.
 Slip in into the bag like if it was a tip, on the outside place the tip you want and screw it in place with the other coupler piece.
 You can switch tips for the same icing.

-- cardboard round to place you cake on when you are working.
-I am also using it as a rough turntable until I decide to buy one.
+- A cake board to place your cake on when you are working.
+I am also using it as a cake turntable until I decide to buy one.

 - a straight blade spatula